PFython/easypypi/README.md

 Your last set of answers (except passwords) are stored in a JSON config file will be kept up to date automatically when you change values.
 The location defaults to the recommended setting folder for your Operating System.

-If you want to create an `Package` object but skip the default review of metadata and return early to the command line, you can just supply "False" as the 2nd argument:
+If you want to create a `Package` object but skip the default review of metadata and return early to the command line, you can just supply "False" as the 2nd argument:

     >>> package = Package("as_easy_as_pie", False)
     # You'll still be prompted for a directory in order to search for setup.py